Frequently Asked Questions

 In all these cases, Emotion Athletes is not a substitute for professional help, e.g. a psychologist or psychiatrist, and shall not be construed as such.

 All other uses of our content (image, trademark and videos), including but not limited to cinemas, companies, outdoor events, or TV, are explicitly prohibited without our previous authorization, are against the terms and conditions upon registration, and may lead to legal action from us.
-If in doubt, please contact us: bulgy (at) emotionathletes (dot) org.
+If in doubt, please contact us.

-We are a social enterprise and our first priority is to solve the problems due to low emotional intelligence among children (see more below).
+We are a social enterprise and our first priority is to solve the problems due to low emotional intelligence among children (learn more).
 We first want to create impact and value, and only later capture some of that value.

 Even so, we have some possibilities for sales that come from requests of our users, which we will explore with the goal of becoming financially sustainable by late 2021: